What is child abuse and neglect?

 - Behaving in a way that isn't appropriate or that causes problems.

 In a young child, this could mean being unusually fussy, being afraid, or not being interested in activities.
 Children often act out what they have seen or experienced, such as violence or sexual activity.
-Older children may act out in unusual ways, such as having sex, fighting, using drugs, or running away.
+Older children may act out in ways they haven't before, such as fighting, using drugs, or running away.

 Symptoms of physical abuse